mutanthost/home_backup/README.md

-This is presuming your are using an IFDC RHEL VDI
+This is presuming your are using a VM and have set up .gitignore for exclusions, and your $storage et cetera